Gundagai: Cultural events

 The Snake Gully Cup festival is held each November featuring the Snake Gully Cup two-day racing carnival.
 It is one of southern New South Wales' premier race events.
 The idea of conducting a race called the Snake Gully Cup was originally floated in a committee meeting of the Gundagai Adelong racing club in the early 1970s.
 The race however did not materialise due to the lack of support from the committee of the day.
 The idea gained real momentum at the unveiling of the statues of Dad, Dave, Mum and Mabel at the Snake Gully Service Centre in November 1979 when Ted Tout, one of the principles of the centre mentioned the possibility of a Snake Gully Cup being run as a picnic race meeting similar to the popular Bong Bong Cup meeting.
 In November 1982, the Gundagai Adelong Racing Club conducted a mid-week race meeting as part of the 50th anniversary celebrations for the Dog on the Tuckerbox.
 The feature race at the meeting was the Snake Gully Flying Handicap, a 1000 metres.
 The Snake Gully Flying Handicap remained as the feature race of the club's November meeting for the next two years.
 In 1984 the club applied for TAB status for the 1985 meeting when the proposal was to conduct the first Snake Gully Cup over 1400 metres.
 The application was unsuccessful.
 This was the beginning of the Snake Gully Cup in its current format.
 In 1990 the club once again applied for TAB status for the Cup and were successful in securing this for the 1992 Cup.
 From that date the Cup has only been conducted on a Friday.
 The second day of the meet is called 'Hair of the Dog' and is a more family orientated race day.

-Gundagai had a 'Mud Muster' put on by the Nowra Mud, Sweat and Beers people, held on 2 April 2016, sponsored by Gundagai Shire Council.
-The event involves digging large mud pits throughout the highly significant and documented Aboriginal ceremonial ground on the North Gundagai Common and filling those very large and deep holes with water.
-Then hundreds of competitors wallow through these pits and other obstacles.
+Gundagai had a "Mud Muster", put on by the Nowra Mud, Sweat and Beers people, held on 2 April 2016, sponsored by Gundagai Shire Council.
+The event involved digging large mud pits throughout the highly significant and documented Aboriginal ceremonial ground on the North Gundagai Common, and filling the very large and deep holes with water.
+Hundreds of competitors wallowed through the pits and other obstacles.

 The town's rugby league team competed in the Maher Cup.

-The Turning Wave Festival (a music and cultural festival celebrating Irish and Celtic migration to Australia) was held in Gundagai up to 2011, but moved to Yass in 2012.
+The Turning Wave Festival, a music and cultural festival celebrating Irish and Celtic migration to Australia, was held in Gundagai up to 2011, but moved to Yass in 2012.

 Council merger

-Gundagai and Cootamundra shires were in 2016 forced to amalgamate into the Cootamundra–Gundagai Regional Council, against the wishes of the Mayor of Gundagai, Abb McAlister, and many of the town's businesspeople.

-Signs protesting the amalgamation, sponsored by the Gundagai Council in Exile, have been prominently displayed throughout Gundagai for several years.
+In 2016, Gundagai and Cootamundra shires were forced to amalgamate into the Cootamundra–Gundagai Regional Council, against the wishes of the Mayor of Gundagai, Abb McAlister, and many of the town's businesspeople.
+Signs protesting against the amalgamation, sponsored by the Gundagai Council in Exile, were prominently displayed throughout Gundagai for several years.
 Five years on, the problems associated with the merger remained an issue.
-The Councils were demerged in 2022.
+The demerger of the councils began in August 2022 and was expected to be completed in 2024, in time for the local government elections scheduled in that year.